andrewcooke/pytyp/pytyp.rst

 all implies that Python is already a regularly structured language, but some irregularities have surfaced and I will describe them below.

-SUMMARY HERE?

 Type Annotations
 ................

 When developing ``pytyp`` my initial intention was for type specifications to be syntactic sugar that add type annotations to ABCs.
 This would make the type parameters explicit.
-Instead, the current implementation stores the parameters in dynamically generated ABCs.
+Instead, the current implementation stores the parameters internally.

 So type annotations are less central to this work than I expected.
 This is largely because **generators — which are particularly important for collections — do not allow for type annotations**.
-This makes it difficult to extend ABCs with annotations in a consistent way.
+Which makes it difficult to extend ABCs with annotations in a consistent way.

 The significance of the need for dependent types, when describing ``Rec()`` with ABCs and type annotations, is debatable.
 While type specifications are